fine-ants/obsidian/FE/Dev Log/Auth/OAuth Strategy.md

 ## 기타 내용
 ### PKCE ft.
 Code Verifier, Code Challenge
 - TODO!!!!!!!!!!
+- Used by the OAuth Provider to check if
 ### CSRF ft. `state`
 #### Cross Site Request Forgery(CSRF)
 - CSRF is...